simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 One way to protect yourself from online scams is to be cautious when opening **emails from unknown senders**.
 These emails may contain phishing links that can steal your personal information.
 It is also important to be careful when downloading software from the internet.
 Some software may contain malware that can damage your device or steal your data.

 Another risk of being online is [**cyberbullying**](https://simeononsecurity.com/articles/cyberbullying-a-parents-guid-to-keeping-kids-safe-online/).
 Cyberbullying can have a severe impact on a person's mental health and well-being.
-It is essential to talk to your children about the dangers of cyberbullying and how to report it.
+You need to talk to your children about the dangers of cyberbullying and how to report it.

 #### Protecting Your Personal Information